Loisaida Artistic Residency Program

 The Loisaida Artistic Residency program has a local focus, yet is international in scope; selection criteria favors projects that explore/reflect a shared LatinX, multi-cultural sensibility, the challenges/diversity of our city and that engage a Spanish speaking or multi-lingual audience.

-The ability to change has always been connected to the immigrants that have populated the Lower East Side.
-Thus, there is a focus on artists working around the following themes and questions; a) how do we affect new thinking inside a re/dis/connected community looking for movement to create change?and b) is connection a “place” or itself a territory to be celebrated?
+The ability to change has always been connected to the im/migrants that have populated the Lower East Side.
+Thus, there is a focus on affecting new thinking inside a re-connected and/or dis-connected community that seeks to create change.
+Is the connection or disconnection between native, migrant and immigrant communities itself a “place” or “territory” to be explored?

 The selected proposals are those that include components in which both artists and community nurture one another in a symbiotic process of education and art creation, to share their work with our community, and inspire conversation and innovation throughout the residency.
 Loisaida’s artistic residency program will award a stipend to the recipient cover for project materials, related expenses and will provide space for rehearsal/practice/creation while organizing supporting events and/or activities open to the larger LES community.